Essential vitamin K. Vitamin K For strong bones

 • chronic infections.

-The role of vitamin A deficiency in the development of pancreatic and lung cancer is not excluded.
+The role of vitamin A deficiency in the development of pancreatic and lung cancer cannot be ruled out.

 Diagnosis of its deficiency